mernst/uwisdom/Emacs.md

 To list available fonts:

-* use program xlsfonts.
+* use program `xlsfonts`.
-  Any font with `m' or`c' in the SPACING field of the long name is a fixed-width font.
-Here's how to use the `xlsfonts' program to list all the fixed-width fonts available on your system:
+  Any font with "m" or "c" in the SPACING field of the long name is a fixed-width font.
+Here's how to list all the fixed-width fonts available on your system:

   ```sh
   xlsfonts -fn '*x*' | egrep "^[0-9]+x[0-9]+"